jeremyolu/Inspector/README.md

 Please feel free to make changes to the implementation and submit a pull request if you believe implementation can be added or improved.
 # Disclaimer

 This terminal app was developed for development and research purposes only.
-No unethnical practices should be carried out while using the app.
-Please be a good citizen to society :)
+I do not intend to carry out any unethnical practices.
+This was soley for the purpose of research.
+Please do not use this for bad practices.